How to Conduct a Phone Interview: 5 Tips

 The following five tips for helping employers learn how to conduct a phone interview that will net positive results are covered in greater detail below:

-- Schedule phone interview on the same day.
+- Schedule phone interviews on the same day.

 - Engage candidates in a conversation.